ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 # Overview

-This laboratory extends the Active Directory administration work from Lab 2.3 into PowerShell-based administration and automation.
+This laboratory extends the Active Directory administration work from Lab 2.3 into PowerShell-based user administration and controlled automation.

-The objective was to demonstrate how common Active Directory administrative tasks can be performed manually with PowerShell, then converted into a repeatable automation workflow with built-in validation.
+The objective was to demonstrate how common Active Directory user-management tasks can be performed manually with PowerShell and then translated into a repeatable automation workflow with built-in validation.

 The laboratory focuses on:

 * PowerShell administration
 * Active Directory user management
-* Password and account-state management
+* Password management
+* Account-state management
 * Conditional logic
 * Error handling
 * Secure password input